geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_processing.rst

 - **notOwner** - number of metadata records skipped because the user running this service did not have ownership rights
 - **notFound** - number of metadata records skipped because they were not found (may have been deleted)

-If the request fails an HTTP status code error is returned and the response is an XML document with the exception.
+If the request fails an HTTP 500 status code error is returned and the response is an XML document with the exception.
 An example of such a response is shown below:

 ::

  <error id="service-not-allowed">
-   Service not allowed
+   <message>Service not allowed</message>
+   .....
    <object>xml.metadata.batch.processing</object>
+   .....
  </error>

+See :ref:`exception_handling` for more details.

 Errors
 ``````